jscott1984/MyPortfolio/FindPrimeNumbers/ReadMe.md

 # Development Environment

 I used IntelliJ IDEA Community Edition 2021.1.1 x64.
 I started with an empty project.
-This Inellij made the file structure strange. you can find the code in FindPrimeNumbers/src/PrimeNumbers/
+This Inellij made the file structure strange.
+You can find the code in FindPrimeNumbers/src/PrimeNumbers/

 # Useful Websites